Industrial Internet methods for electrical energy conversion systems monitoring and diagnostics

 Summary of project results

 The Baltic region, like the rest of the world, is rapidly witnessing the implementation of modern electric power conversion systems, such as electric power converters for wind and photovoltaic power plants, inverters for improving the electric power quality, and frequency converters for electric motor drives in industry and electric vehicles.
 These devices use power electronics equipment whose semiconductor elements operate at high voltages and conduct large currents.
 Additionally, the failure rate is increasing due to thermal and mechanical stresses that often affect power conversion systems.
 Therefore, their failures are more common compared to low-power electronic devices.
-Faults in power conversion systems cause economic losses or even lead to disasters.
+Faults in power conversion systems cause economic losses or even can lead to disasters.

 To prevent these issues, electric power conversion systems must undergo regular checks according to routines and schedules specified by manufacturers.
 However, this schedule-based condition monitoring approach provides minimal information on the remaining lifetime of the devices and does not allow for prognostics and full exploitation.
 Furthermore, it is costly and presents problems related to the fact that devices might fail between routine checks, causing environmental risks and unsustainable use of resources.